narthur/maze-gen/knowledge.md

 5. Trail shows last 15 positions with fading opacity

 ## URL Parameters

 - cellSize: Controls maze resolution (default: 20)
   Example: /?cellSize=30

 ## Visual Style

 - Background: #1a1a1a
 - Walls: #4a4a4a
 - Solver 1: Red with opacity trail
 - Solver 2: Blue with opacity trail

+## Verifying changes

+After every code change, run `npm run check:ts` and `npm run build` and then fix any errors that resulted from your change.